xarantolus/filtrite/README.md

 See the page about [Custom Ad Block Filters](https://www.bromite.org/custom-filters) for more info.

 # Lists
-You can choose any list from below, copy the link and add it in Bromite by going to settings > AdBlock settings, then setting Filters URL to the one you just copied.
+You can choose any list from the table, then hold the name to copy its link.
+Add it to Bromite by going to settings > AdBlock settings, then setting "Filters URL" to the link you just copied.

-Here's a list:

 | Link | Description  |
 | ------ | ------|